senekor/rust-workshop/final_project/src/http.md

 # HTTP Server

 HTTP servers are lots of fun!
-The8 are simple and versatile, allowing you to make your application available anywhere with an internet connection.
+They are simple and versatile, allowing you to make your application available anywhere with an internet connection.

 This guide does **not** assume any prior knowledge about writing web servers.
 So don't be scared if you've never done this before!